 Catholics are obliged to confess mortal sins (the very serious faults that a Christian knows are serious, and that he knows he has done freely, without compulsion).
 Venial sins (less serious failings, or ones that a Christian has committed without knowledge or freedom) a Catholic is not obliged to confess, though the confession of venial sins is encouraged, on the principle that small faults may become graver if they are not acknowledged.

-The Sacrament of Reconciliation is available in the Reconciliation Room near the front door of the church, Fridays from 2 to 3:00pm.
+The Sacrament of Reconciliation is available in the Reconciliation Room near the front door of the church, Fridays from 2 to 2:45pm and Saturday from 3 to 3:45 pm.
 To make an appointment to celebrate the sacrament at another time, please contact one of the Fathers through the parish office.

 For those who have not been to the Sacrament of Reconciliation in some time, this is what to expect.

 - On entering the confessional, you may choose either to kneel behind the screen or sit on the chair before the priest.

 - The priest will begin by making the sign of the cross with the words, “In the name of the Father…”

 - At this time, you may tell the priest your sins.
 Everything you say is under the “seal of confession” and the priest is not permitted afterwards speak of what you have told him.

 - Please end with words like, “For these and all the sins of my life I am sorry.”
 Then the priest will know you are finished.